pjpegion/replay_scripts/README.md

 Setting up a new run:
    1) create an experiement directory, which is $datadir/$exptname in config.sh
    2) populate analdate.sh and fg_only.sh files
-      example for a cold start on Dec 1 2015:
+      example for a warm start on Sept 1 2019:
        > cat analdate.txt
          export analdate=2019090100
          export analdate_end=2019100100
        > cat fg_only.sh
          export fg_only=false
          export cold_start=false
    3) cd to experiement directory and
        > mkdir 2015120100
        > cd 2015120100
        > mkdir INPUT
    4) untar an archived replay tar file for 2019090100 into this directory, or see Phil and Jeff to set up a cold start (which will require setting fg_only=T and cold_start=T in fg_only.sh).